mayurshinde11/Demo_repo/README.md

 # Demo_repo
-This repo consists of Demo leaerning of Gethub
+This repo consists of Demo learning of Github